Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Data and analysis

 \subsection{Electronics and Trigger Configurations}

 Signals from the PMTs are sent to Phillips 778 amplifiers.
-One output of each amplifier is sent to a LeCroy digitizing oscilloscope that samples the waveforms at 1~GHz for 10~$\mu$s, many times the 1.6 $\mu$s lifetime of the longest component of scintillation light.
+One output of each amplifier is sent to a digitizer, either LeCroy digitizing oscilloscope (1~sample per ns) or CAEN V1720 board (1~sample per 4~ns), that samples the waveforms for 10~\micro\second, many times the 1.6~\micro\second\ lifetime of the longest component of scintillation light.
 The second output of the amplifier is passed to a linear fan-out with one of the two outputs being used for discriminator triggering and the other for more sophisticated triggers.
-The ``DEAP-1" trigger is a signal above discriminator threshold in both PMTs, corresponding to approximately 1~\kevee, well below the region of interest for this study.
-The remaining output from the linear fan-out for each PMT is passed to a summing amplifier and then to a shaping amplifier with an integration time of $6~\mu\mbox{s}$.
+The discriminator for each PMT was set at 5~mV, which corresponds to $\simeq 0.25$ of the mean single photoelectron (SPE) pulse height.
+The ``DEAP-1" trigger is a signal above discriminator threshold within $\pm 20$~ns in both PMTs, corresponding to approximately 1~\kevee, well below the region of interest for this study.
+The remaining output from the linear fan-out for each PMT is passed to a summing amplifier and then to a shaping amplifier with an integration time of 6~\micro\second.
 This summed signal is passed to a single-channel analyzer (SCA) and used as a veto for events far larger in energy than the region of interest.
 Cutting these high-energy events allows us to increase the effective data-taking rate by a factor of approximately 3.
-The DEAP-1 trigger with this veto imposed is called the ``DEAP-1 SCA trigger".
+The DEAP-1 trigger with this veto imposed is called the ``DEAP-1 SCA'' trigger.

+The response of DEAP-1 to electromagnetic interactions in the liquid argon is calibrated by a 10~\micro Ci encapsulated $^{22}\mbox{Na}$ source placed outside of the argon chamber.
+The source emits a positron and a 1274~keV $\gamma$-ray.
+The positron annihilates in the source container producing back-to-back 511~keV $\gamma$-rays.
+One of the 511~keV $\gamma$-rays scatters in the argon.